bibhas2/jsql/README.md

 # JSQL - Java Command Line SQL Client
 JSQL is a command line SQL client that uses JDBC.
 It is a developer oriented tool.
-For example, each column in a row is printed in its own line.
+For example, each column is printed in its own line.

 ```